 There’re few folk patterns which haven’t been in fashion yet: everything from Scottish clan plaid through tribal motifs to oriental ornaments… Everything is as old as time.
 But hold on a second, what on earth is a vyshyvanka dress?
 Has anyone heard about that?
 Well, if you haven’t you must be not that into fashion, as Ukrainian embroidered dress is one of the hottest 2016-2017 trends.
 Willing to learn about the origins of this design and find inspiring examples of what this kind of clothes could be paired with and put on for?
 Then welcome aboard!

 The word vyshyvanka itself can reveal the mystery of whatever it actually is if translated to Ukrainian.

 “Vyshyvat” means “to embroider” in this language, so any piece of clothing with traditional embroidery on it can be called that way.
 But what does this specific type of embellishment look like?

 If you’ve seen pictures of traditional Slavic shirts, then you might be able to recognize a vyshyvanka shirt straightaway: a plain linen shirt or dress with mostly red embroidery embellishing all or some of the rims of the fabric and more.

-The fabric of original Ukrainian vyshyvanka dress is mostly linen of natural color.
-Sometimes it can be bleached to get that crisp white background or dyed, but that is rarely and in limited amounts of colors like black or red.
+The fabric of the original Ukrainian vyshyvanka dress is mostly linen of natural color.
+Sometimes it can be bleached to get that crisp white background or dyed, but that is rare and in limited amounts of colors like black or red.